Last Updated: July 7, 2021

 The 1Password X also offers autofill, suggested passwords, storage for credit card and bank account information, etc.

-If you are not using 1Password X for a while, the feature automatically gets locked to protect your information.
+When we did a 1password iPhone review, we discovered that if you’re not using 1Password X for a while, the feature automatically gets locked to avoid a 1Password breach.

-Setting up 1Password is a fairly straightforward process.
-Once you install the app on your device, you can select a master password and take it from.
-Easy as a breeze.
+Setting up 1Password is a reasonably straightforward process.
+Once you install the app on your device, you can select a master password and take it.
+Easy as a breeze, and many 1password reviews say so too.

 1Password Mobile Apps